Skip to Content

 Not so slow.

-A state Supreme Court judge will temporarily block the city from reducing the bike speed limit in Central Park to 15 miles per hour — an indication that opponents of this "illegal application" of the so-called "Sammy's Law" may prevail on the merits at an upcoming full hearing.
+A state Supreme Court judge will temporarily block the city from reducing the bike speed limit in Central Park to 15 miles per hour — an indication that the New York Cycle Club and other opponents of this "illegal application" of the so-called "Sammy's Law" may prevail on the merits at an upcoming full hearing.

-Judge Nicholas Moyne is expected to issue the formal temporary restraining order today, according to sources, confirming a Reddit post by one of the lawyers in the case.
+Judge Nicholas Moyne is expected to issue the formal temporary restraining order today, according to a source who confirming a Reddit post by a Cycle Club board.
 On Dec.
 15, as one of the last actions of the Adams administration, the city gave local community boards 60-day notice of its decision to lower the speed limit; but it has not yet been enforced, though some signs have been changed.

 In blocking the city, Moyne is indicating that the New York Cycle Club has a reasonable shot of winning its larger case against the Central Park speed limit, which the club argues is "illegal" because the state law that granted the city the right to lower its speed limit to 20 miles per hour — aka “Sammy’s Law” — does not authorize speed limits below 20 for non-motorized vehicles.